Life Lessons From a Butterfly About Being Humble and Kind

 "I’ve always loved butterflies, because they remind us that it’s never too late to transform ourselves.” – Drew Barrymore

 The kind gentleman who scratched his e-mail address on a scrap of paper was none other than Henrick Meijer, one of Fred and Lena’s sons.
 Here is his response:

 Thanks so much for sharing your beautiful work.
 I’m sure my mom will cherish the photos.
 We hope we didn’t disrupt the class too much!

 I hope your son enjoys all the treats of spring as much as our kids do!

-Folks, it pays to be humble and kind.
-In the end, I had a little brush with fame, which was just plain fun, and based on the kindness with which Mr. Meijer responded, I think that they appreciated the kindness of an ordinary stranger.
-But above all, I will cherish the fact that I wasn’t the one who told them they weren’t welcome in MY $60 class!
+Friends, it pays to be humble and kind.
+In the end, I had a little brush with fame, which was just plain fun, and based on the kindness with which Mr. Meijer responded, I think that they appreciated the gesture of an ordinary stranger.
+But above all, I will cherish the fact that I wasn’t the one who told them they weren’t welcome in MY private $60 class!
 HA!